Maker culture: Maker Film Fest

-PPE Production in Response to COVID-19
+PPE production in response to COVID-19

 The Maker movement galvanized in response to the outbreak of the COVID-19 pandemic, with participants initially directing their skills toward designing Open Source ventilators.
-They subsequently targeted production of Personal protective equipment (PPE).
+They subsequently targeted production of personal protective equipment (PPE).
 Disruption of supply chains was a mounting problem, particularly in the early days of the pandemic, and compounded with the Shortages related to the COVID-19 pandemic in the medical sectors.
 The response was largely regional and spread across 86 countries on 6 continents, and coordinated their response, designs and shared insights with each other through intermediary organizations such as Tikkun Olam Makers, the Fab Fouhdation or Open Source Medical Supplies which included more than 70,000 people.

 National movements emerged in Germany, Brazil, Romania, France, Spain, India, and the United Kingdom.
 Said movements used distributed manufacturing methods; some cooperated with local government entities, local police and the national military to help locate supply shortages and manage distribution.

 Total production figures sides the maker community exceeded 48.3 million units produced, totaling a market value of about $271 million.
 The most-produced items included face shields (25 million), medical gowns (8 million) and face masks (6 million).
 The primary modes of production utilized were familiar tools like 3D printing, laser cutting or sewing machines, but multiple maker organizations scaled their production output by pooling funds to afford high-output methods like die cutting or injection molding.

 Criticisms

 The maker movement has at times been criticized for not fulfilling its goals of inclusivity and democratization.
-One of the most famous critiques came from Deb Chachra's piece, Why I Am Not a Maker in The Atlantic, criticizing the movement's gendered history and present; Evgeny Morozov's Making It in The New Yorker, challenging the movement's potential to actually disrupt or democratize innovation; and Will Holman's The Toaster Paradox, about Thomas Thwaites' the Toaster Project's challenges to the DIY and "Maker impulse."
+Evgeny Morozov's Making It in The New Yorker, challenging the movement's potential to actually disrupt or democratize innovation.

-Critical making can also be seen as an argument against or a comment on maker culture, which has been explored by Garnet Hertz, Eric Paulos, John Maeda, Matt Ratto and others.
-The primary argument is that maker culture is unnecessarily fascinated with technology, and that projects are improved when they work to critically consider social concerns - borrowing from the more established disciplines of industrial design and media art practice.
 Others criticize the maker movement as not even being a movement, and posit that fundamental hypocrisy extends to limit the scope and impact of every aspect of the "Movement."